 The number of mortgage refinancing in the city increased by 26% from 2011 to 2012, with the bulk accounted for in Manhattan.
 This is further evidence of the borough’s strong market, as well as an indication that lending standards are not too stringent.
 This is where housing values have increased the most, allowing homeowners to take advantage of lower interest rates.

-Interestingly, affordability of home has increased substantially, despite the nice price increases over the past couple of years.
+Interestingly, the affordability of a home has increased substantially, despite the excellent price increases over the past couple of years.
 This is determined by income, sales price, and interest rates.
 The latter has fallen substantially, and hover at around 4% compared to about 6%, according to various sources, including Zillow and Bankrate.com.
 Prices are lower than the pre-recession peak, despite recent rises, although that is not the case in Manhattan.

 Those seeking a bargain basement foreclosed property may be disappointed.
 One must dig deeper beyond certain numbers that appear to indicate foreclosures are on the rise.
 Filings rose 31% last year, to almost 16,000, on top of an increase the prior year.
 However, there are a couple of important caveats.
 First, the activity was concentrated in Brooklyn and Queens, particularly the central and eastern portions of the former, and the southern area of the latter.

 However, pre-foreclosure notices, which are required to be sent to delinquent borrowers at least 90 days before a foreclosure action can be taken, fell 10% last year.

 The rental market is very large in the city, accounting for about two-thirds of all households.
 Rents have been rising, which comes as no surprise to any that has gone hunting for an apartment.

 Rents in Manhattan were the highest, at $1,474, and growing the fastest, up 19% since 2005.
 Brooklyn had a 12% increase.
 It should be noted these are real increases or adjusted to remove the impact of inflation.
 Still, new renters may face a steeper increase since there is a tendency to raise it more on new tenants, as well as limitations on existing tenants if the building was rent-controlled.